pkarjala/foundryvtt-rpi-install/README.md

 ## Feedback, Bugs, or Enhancements

 Please leave any feedback or bugs using the Issues tab on Github.
 Pull requests are welcome for enhancements.

+## Technical Explanation

+This script installs and creates the following:

+1. Node.js LTS (16.x as of this writing)
+2. A service script at `/etc/systemd/system/foundryvtt.service`
+3. The directory `/opt/foundry/` which contains the `foundryvtt` and `foundrydata` folders.
+4. A service user, `foundry`, which is used to run the server.